-Traditionally, Mother’s Day is held annually on the second Sunday of May in the US and in Australia.
-But French people are used to paying tribute to their mothers on the last Sunday of May and in the United Kingdom, Mother’s Day takes place far earlier, on the fourth Sunday of Lent, which is usually in March.
+In the USA and Australia, Mother’s Day takes place on the second Sunday of May.
+However, the French have chosen a different date to pay tribute to their mothers.
+The “Fête des Mères” occurs on the last Sunday of May.
+As for the United Kingdom, Mother’s Day takes place far earlier, on the fourth Sunday of Lent, which is usually in March.
 How can we explain all these differences?
-Every country has its own Mother’s Day history …
+What are the origins of this special day?
+Let’s find out about Mother’s Day in France!

 Mother’s Day in English-speaking countries